 If you’re starting to feel bad about your recent purchase of a 4K TV, don’t worry, as it will probably be quite a while before 8K is anything resembling commonplace.
 NHK has a history of testing bleeding-edge technology — it was showing HD broadcasts in the 1980s.

 In the meantime, if you’re simply looking to watch the Olympics in Ultra HD, NBCUniversal will air many of this year’s events in 4K via Comcast, DirecTV, and Dish Network.
-Not all of the more than 6,000 hours of coverage the network has planned will air in 4K, but it should still be plenty enough to keep your eyeballs occupied.
+Not all of the more than 6,000 hours of coverage the network has planned will air in

 If you happen to be located in Japan or are headed there in the near future, NHK has detailed both where viewers can go to view these 8K test broadcasts and what will be shown in an English language PDF.